 “Coaching with Conscious Discipline: Applying the 7 Powers and Skills to your RBPD Practice” with Angela Vierkant

-“From Knowing to Doing: Understanding and Embedding Hmong Culture into Childcare Relationships and Practices” with Julie Li Yang and Zang Vang-Lee
+“From Knowing to Doing: Understanding and Embedding Culturally Responsive Practices to Support Childcare Relationships and Environments within the Hmong Community” with Julie Li Yang and Zang Vang-Lee

-Join this session to gain greater insight into the rich Hmong culture.
-In it, attendees will gather ideas on ways in which to support weaving this community’s values and practices into childcare environments and their relationships.
+Join this session to gain greater insight into culturally responsive practices that support Hmong children and child care environments.
+In it, attendees will gather ideas on ways to support weaving this community’s values and practices into child care environments and their relationships.
+The presenters will use early childhood developmental domains as a framework to introduce participants to the Hmong community and its beliefs and traditions related to children and families.
 The session will also provide information on the Hmong Early Childhood Coalition (HECC), a Minnesota nonprofit.
-Move the needle forward in your cultural humility and knowledge!
+Move the needle forward in building your cultural humility and knowledge!

 “Build Up from Burnout and Emotionally Intense Environments Through Coaching” Elizabeth (Betsy) Peters-Rust